Mixed-state long-range order and criticality from measurement and feedback: Entanglement structure of output mixed states

 {\bf Bound on entanglement:} The protocols presented in this work belong to LOCC, namely, local operations (onsite measurement and unitaries) and classical communication, and therefore, mixed-state entanglement cannot increase under these quantum channels (see Appendix.\ref{sec:constraint} for proof based on the entanglement of formation \cite{bennett1996}, a faithful entanglement measure for mixed states).
 This entanglement constraint provides a sharp distinction between the mixed-state orders that may and may not be realized within our protocols.
 For example, starting with an area-law entangled gapped state in 1d, our finite-depth channels cannot output a mixed-state with $\log L$ scaling entanglement.
 Namely, to output a quantum critical mixed state in 1d with $\log L $ scaling entanglement, the initial state must be critical with entanglement $\gtrsim O(\log L)$ as well, and Sec.\ref{sec:1d_critical_spt} presents one such example.
 On the other hand, if one starts with a gapped, area-law state in 2d, the entanglement constraint does not rule out the possibility of realizing quantum critical mixed states (recall gapless conformal critical states obey an area law as well), and indeed this is realized in Sec.\ref{sec:chern}.

 {\bf Sufficient conditions for a nontrivial mixed state:} Despite the above constraint on the quantity of entanglement, our protocol can produce mixed states $\rho$ that are long-range entangled in the precise sense that they cannot be a mixture of trivial pure states \cite{hastings2011}.
-Namely, $\rho$ is long-range entangled if $\rho \neq \sum_{n}p_n \ket{\phi_n } \bra{ \phi_n}$, where each $\ket{\phi_n}$ is a short-range entangled state that can be connected to a product state using a finite-time local unitary.
+Namely, $\rho$ is long-range entangled if $\rho \neq \sum_{n}p_n \ket{\phi_n } \bra{ \phi_n}$, where each $\ket{\phi_n}$ is a short-range entangled state that can be connected to a product state using a finite-time local unitary\footnote{This implies that the connected correlation between two distant operators $O_A, O_B$ is upper bounded by $\exp{-d/\xi}$ where $d$ is the separation between $O_A, O_B$, and $\xi$ is a finite correlation length.}.

-We prove that $\rho$ cannot be a mixture of short-range entangled states given the following two conditions (which will apply to all examples considered in this work). (i) {\it Global symmetry:} There exists a unitary operator $S$ with unit-norm expectation value, i.e. $\tr(\rho S)=e^{i\theta}$ with $\theta \in \mathbb{R}$. (ii) {\it Long-range correlations for charged operators:} There exist charged operators $O_1, O_2$ (with respect to the symmetry $S$)\footnote{Namely, $SO_jS^{\dagger} = e^{iQ_j} O_j $ with $Q_j$ mod $2\pi \neq 0$ for $j=1,2$.}, whose correlation $\tr(\rho O_1O_2)$ decay slower than $e^{-d/\xi}$, with $\xi\geq 0$, and $d$ being the spatial separation between $O_1$ and $O_2$.
+We prove that $\rho$ cannot be a mixture of short-range entangled states given the following two conditions (which will apply to all examples considered in this work). (i) {\it Global symmetry:} There exists a unitary operator $S$ with unit-norm expectation value, i.e. $\tr(\rho S)=e^{i\theta}$ with $\theta \in \mathbb{R}$. (ii) {\it Long-range correlations for charged operators:} There exist charged operators $O_1, O_2$ (with respect to the symmetry $S$)\footnote{Namely, $SO_jS^{\dagger} = e^{iQ_j} O_j $ with $Q_j$ mod $2\pi \neq 0$ for $j=1,2$.}, whose correlation $\tr(\rho O_1O_2)$ decay slower than $e^{-d/\xi}$, with $\xi > 0$, and $d$ being the spatial separation between $O_1$ and $O_2$.
 For example, $\tr(\rho O_1O_2)$ could be constant or follow a power-law decay with the separation $d$.